 Will Listerine Kill a Tooth Infection?
 What Dentists Say

-Many people wonder if Listerine can kill a tooth infection and help avoid a dental visit.
+When tooth pain strikes, it’s natural to look for fast relief.
+Because of that, many people wonder if Listerine can kill a tooth infection and help avoid a dental visit.

 While mouthwash can reduce surface bacteria, a true tooth infection develops much deeper.
+For that reason, understanding this difference can help protect both your smile and your overall health.

-⚠️ Why Mouthwash Cannot Cure a Tooth Infection
+⚠️Why Mouthwash Cannot Cure a Tooth Infection

+No. Listerine cannot kill a tooth infection.
+Mouthwash may reduce bacteria on the surface of your mouth.
 However, it cannot reach an infection inside the tooth, root, or bone.

 Why Professional Care Is Essential for Treating Tooth Infections

-The question of will listerine kill tooth infection is a very common one, but the honest answer is that it cannot.
+The question of will listerine kill tooth infection is very common.
+However, the honest answer is that it cannot.
 A tooth infection requires a professional diagnosis and a proper treatment plan.
-We are committed to your comfort and well-being.
-We can also help with a variety of other dental needs, and you can learn about our options for exams and cleanings to keep your smile healthy and beautiful.
+That’s why we focus on both comfort and long-term health.

 To understand how to best protect your teeth and gums, come in for a professional check-up and oral hygiene assessment.